What you will learn

 This achievement has been called a “climate quantum leap” by SFO.
 It is a major step forward since the airport signed a Memorandum of Understanding (MOU) with Neste and a group of eight airlines and fuel producers to expand the use of SAF in 2018.
-Two years later, we delivered in a big way.

 “Air travel allows us to connect with each other, appreciate the natural wonders of the world, and experience the richness of diverse cultures.
 These are the things we want to preserve by fighting climate change,” said Chris Cooper, Vice President, North America, Renewable Aviation.
 “That’s why we are committed to growing the market for sustainable aviation fuel in North America, so future generations can enjoy the many benefits of air travel.”

-Neste also entered into a strategic partnership with Signature Flight Services and NetJets to accelerate the use of sustainable aviation fuel in the business and private aviation sector.
+Neste has also entered into a strategic partnership with Signature Flight Services and NetJets to accelerate the use of sustainable aviation fuel in the business and private aviation sector.
 Now, passengers will be able to board a NetJet's aircraft at SFO running on sustainable aviation fuel.
 This is an important achievement, as the U.S. private aviation sector is the largest in the world and the number of private or chartered flights is expected to keep growing.
-IN fact, the industry currently consumes more than 1.8 billion gallons of conventional jet fuel each year.
+In fact, the industry currently consumes more than 1.8 billion gallons of fossil jet fuel each year.